You are on the page: Scriptures.ruUpanishads

 1. Then Samkriti said to the Sun: Blessed One, teach me Brahma-vidya.

 2. All is One, unborn, calm, infinite, motionless, unchanging (Consciousness).
-Know that the real Reality is the Spirit; be ever calm and free from anxiety.
+Know that the real Reality is Spirit; be ever calm and free from anxiety.

 3. (The sages) say that Yoga is freedom from all distinctions/differentiations, (it is) the natural effacement/destruction of the (objectified, scattered) mind.
-Rooted in Yoga, perform your actions, or, if you feel disgust for karmic activity, stop it altogether.
+Rooted in Yoga, perform your deeds, or, if you feel disgust for karmic activity, stop it altogether.

 7. The speech of the wise is useful and pleasant; it is always in accordance with time and place (i.e. the wise never speak superfluously).